refactorsaurusrex/journalcli.me/docs/features.md

   Open-JournalEntry
 ```

-A word of caution: be careful not to pipe in dozens or hundreds of journal entry references into the `Open-JournalEntry` command, lest you end up with dozens or hundres of markdown editor instances running on your machine. :)
+A word of caution: be careful not to pipe in dozens or hundreds of journal entry references into the `Open-JournalEntry` command, lest you end up with dozens or hundreds of markdown editor instances running on your machine. :)

 ### Reading Random Entries